On March 4, UCF will host the Women in Data Science Conference to educate the public about some of those industry changes and the role women have.

 At noon, attendees can watch the live stream from Stanford.
 The featured speaker will be Hilary Parker, a data scientist for Stitch Fix, the online apparel company that lets customers try on clothes, purchase what they want, and return the rest.

 The event is free and open to the public.
-Pre-registration is strongly encouraged by clicking here.
+Pre-registration is strongly encouraged.
 The event is co-sponsored by the College of Engineering and Computer Science, Office of Research, College of Graduate Studies, and Faculty Excellence.